How To Clean Adidas Shoes | Keeping Adidas Kicks Clean

 How To Clean Your Shoes with Water and Vinegar

-So, how to clean Adidas shoes with only water and vinegar?
-Well, A combination of water and vinegar is an effective cleaning concoction for shoes made from various materials.
+I’m gonna show you how to clean Adidas shoes with only water and vinegar now.
+A combination of water and vinegar is an effective cleaning concoction for shoes made from various materials.
 Here’s a detail of how you can do it:

-1. Then, using equal parts white vinegar and water, apply this solution to any visible stains or dirt on your shoes.
+1. Mix equal parts of white vinegar and water and apply this solution to any stains or dirt on your shoes.

-2. Allow your shoes to dry naturally in the air.
+2. Let your shoes dry naturally in the air.

-3. Once they’re dry, take a soft cloth and gently rub your shoes.
-This method is also effective for removing scuff marks.
+3. Once they’re dry, use a soft cloth to rub your shoes gently.
+This works well for removing scuff marks.

-4. If some scuff marks persist, consider using a regular cleaning sponge to buff them out.
+4. If there are still scuff marks, you can try using a regular cleaning sponge to buff them out.

 For more stubborn stains, you might want to use a mild detergent.
 This method is beneficial as you can easily rinse off the detergent, and it’s ideal if you need to wear your shoes within a short period.